lammps/lammps/doc/src/read_data.rst

 .. note::

    If the system is non-periodic (in a dimension), then all atoms in the data file must have coordinates (in that dimension) that are "greater than or equal to" the lo value and "less than or equal to" the hi value.
 If the non-periodic dimension is of style "fixed" (see the :doc:`boundary <boundary>` command), then the atom coords must be strictly "less than" the hi value, due to the way LAMMPS assign atoms to processors.
 Note that you should not make the lo/hi values radically smaller/larger than the extent of the atoms.
-For example, if your atoms extend from 0 to 50, you should not specify the box bounds as -10000 and 10000 unless you also use the :doc:`processors command <processors>`.
+   For example, if atoms extend from 0 to 50, you should not specify the box bounds as -10000 and 10000 unless you also use the :doc:`processors command <processors>`.
 This is because LAMMPS uses the specified box size to layout the 3d grid of processors.
-A huge (mostly empty) box will be sub-optimal for performance when using "fixed" boundary conditions (see the :doc:`boundary <boundary>` command).
-When using "shrink-wrap" boundary conditions (see the :doc:`boundary <boundary>` command), a huge (mostly empty) box may cause a parallel simulation to lose atoms when LAMMPS shrink-wraps the box around the atoms.
+A huge (mostly empty) box will be sub-optimal for performance when using "fixed" boundary conditions (see the :doc:`boundary
+   <boundary>` command).
+When using "shrink-wrap" boundary conditions
+   (see the :doc:`boundary <boundary>` command), a huge (mostly empty) box may cause a parallel simulation to lose atoms when LAMMPS shrink-wraps the box around the atoms.
 The read_data command will generate an error in this case.

 ----------